lalawila/dify/README.md

 - **Datasets**, supporting more datasets, e.g. syncing content from Notion or webpages We will support more datasets, including text, webpages, and even Notion content.
 Users can build AI applications based on their own data sources.
-- **Plugins**, introducing ChatGPT Plugin-standard plugins for applications, or using Dify-produced plugins We will release plugins complying with ChatGPT standard, or Dify's own plugins to enable more capabilities in applications.
+- **Plugins**, introducing ChatGPT Plugin-standard plugins for applications, or using QiyeGPT-produced plugins We will release plugins complying with ChatGPT standard, or QiyeGPT's own plugins to enable more capabilities in applications.
 - **Open-source models**, e.g. adopting Llama as a model provider or for further fine-tuning We will work with excellent open-source models like Llama, by providing them as model options in our platform, or using them for further fine-tuning.

 ## Q&A

-**Q: What can I do with Dify?**
+**Q: What can I do with QiyeGPT?**

-A: Dify is a simple yet powerful LLM development and operations tool.
+A: QiyeGPT is a simple yet powerful LLM development and operations tool.
 You can use it to build commercial-grade applications, personal assistants.
-If you want to develop your own applications, LangDifyGenius can save you backend work in integrating with OpenAI and offer visual operations capabilities, allowing you to continuously improve and train your GPT model.
+If you want to develop your own applications, LangQiyeGPTGenius can save you backend work in integrating with OpenAI and offer visual operations capabilities, allowing you to continuously improve and train your GPT model.

-**Q: How do I use Dify to "train" my own model?**
+**Q: How do I use QiyeGPT to "train" my own model?**

 A: A valuable application consists of Prompt Engineering, context enhancement, and Fine-tuning.
 We've created a hybrid programming approach combining Prompts with programming languages (similar to a template engine), making it easy to accomplish long-text embedding or capturing subtitles from a user-input Youtube video - all of which will be submitted as context for LLMs to process.
 We place great emphasis on application operability, with data generated by users during App usage available for analysis, annotation, and continuous training.
 Without the right tools, these steps can be time-consuming.